 How does SHS charge for their services?

 Some services at SHS have a cost and are lower than Medicare prices.
-A student does not need to pay at time of service; rather these charges are placed on their student account.
-SHS sends students a “walk out statement” with medical codes in their CPO mailbox.
-This statement should be sent to the student’s insurance company with a claim form for partial or total reimbursement.
-SHS does not bill insurance companies directly, nor do we send these walk out statements to the students’ home.
-Students must be proactive in sending these statements home to their parents or their insurance companies.
-SHS is a preferred provider within the Gallagher Koster Student Health Insurance plan.
-You can access the plan at: https://www.gallagherkoster.com/students/view-brochure.php?idField=1178&KosterWebSID=8v1qjcak930esbu364g2tkhug3
+A student does not need to pay at the time of service; rather these charges are placed on their student account.
+SHS sends students an explanation of charges to their CPO mailbox.
+This statement can be sent to the student’s health insurance company with a claim form for partial or total reimbursement.
+SHS does not bill insurance companies directly, nor do we send these statements to the student's home.
+Students will need to be proactive in sending these statements home to their parents or their insurance companies.

 What other entrance requirements are there for students and will I be notified about these requirements?

-Every new student will be notified of the entrance medical requirements via their “mywheaton” e-mail account and also by with a postcard sent to the address on file at the Admission office.
-Parents are not notified of these requirements or what information is still outstanding.
+Every new student will be notified of the entrance medical requirements via their “mywheaton” e-mail account and also with a postcard sent to the address on file at the Admissions office.
+Parents can learn more about health entrance requirements on the SHS website or Admissions website.
+Parents are not notified of their student's progress to complete these requirements.
 Please encourage your student to check their e-mail frequently for information.
-There is a deadline and a non refundable late fee if these requirements on not completed on time.
+There is a deadline and a non-refundable late fee if these requirements are not completed on time.